arilaukkanen/eurorack-clock-and-cv-source/README.md

 # Eurorack clock and control voltage source for Arduino

 Implementation for personal use only.
-Not intented to be shared in any way.
+Not intented to be a collaborative project.

 ## What is this all about?